We don't want to let down our guard. Yet that is the only way to discover that being guarded is our big problem.

 For our stuck, painful feelings are bundled together with invalid, unfair conclusions.
 To walk a spiritual path means we take responsibility for this.
 We must release our old feelings in an appropriate way.
 And we must unravel our twisting thinking.

-All this takes the blame off of others, even though we recognize that they, too, have inner work to do.
+All this takes the blame off others, even though we recognize that they, too, have inner work to do.
 But retaliation, retribution and revenge only work to keep us stuck in old patterns.
 They keep us locked in our Lower Self, and therefore temporarily locked out of heaven.

 By working with a trained person, we learn to access and express what is currently inside us.
 In this way, we make space for something new—new wisdom, new perspective, new compassion, new courage—to be born in us.